 So, as a long-suffering gout victim, I set about doing my own in-depth research.
 And it became a real passion.
 So much so, I have written and published several hundred articles on the subject over the years.

 And here’s what I’ve discovered: a gout-free life is possible and I’m living it.

-A critical discovery was that it isn’t enough just to get rid of the symptoms of a gout attack; you have to prevent the recurring attacks that can seriously damage your health…
+A critical discovery was that it isn’t enough just to get rid of the symptoms of a gout attack; you have to prevent the recurring attacks that may seriously damage your health…

 Numerous studies have linked gout to things like kidney disease, kidney failure, liver disease, diabetes, stroke, heart disease, heart attack, and even a higher risk of early death.